 What Is Website Consolidation and Why Unify Multiple Websites Into One Domain?

-Website consolidation involves merging multiple websites, domains, and brand platforms into a single unified website or domain structure.
-This strategic approach helps businesses streamline management, improve brand consistency, enhance SEO and user experience, and reduce operational complexity and costs across their digital presence.
+Website consolidation involves combining multiple websites, domains, and brand platforms into a single unified website or domain structure.
+This strategic approach helps businesses streamline management, improve brand consistency, enhance SEO performance and user experience, while reducing operational complexity and costs across their digital presence.

 Why This Challenge Persists